Suppose Pacioli Had a Computer

 The management and audit of frequent transactions is different from that of infrequent ones.
 Probably, frequent transactions are well supervised.
 Here, verification of procedure is important.
 We know that infrequent transactions are unlikely to be done under a procedure so a signal of frequency is useful to the Accounting manager.

-This method helps the Accountant to separate exceptions from the better-organized main operation and to manage them from different viewpoints.
+This method helps the Accountants and Auditors to separate exceptions from the better-organized main operation and to manage them from different viewpoints.

 Notice that the Trial Balance is depicted as a horizontal bar.
 The concept of the Trial Balance being merely a total of journal entries is developed further in Exhibit 3, where the trial balances over time are depicted as horizontal bars of data, above and below the journal activity.
 For comparison, think of the totals of a cash disbursement spreadsheet, each total is related to one account, dr. or cr..

 The working trial balance worksheet, developed perhaps 300 years ago, is at the center of Accounting reporting systems.
 However, American developments, particularly Funds Flow and Cost Accounting, are awkward on worksheets - we are forced to use a periodic method of subtraction to arrive at these reports.

 Funds-flow reports do not fit the worksheet.
 They appear to relate to tabulations made from journal entries - the 'other ends' of cash entries for cash-flow reporting, for instance.

 Other logic difficulties may be alleviated with this layer design.
 Financial Accounting appears to be oriented toward ledgers while Managerial Accounting appears to be oriented toward activities or events - the stuff of journal entries.

 This index changes the hundred-year-old single-entry vs. double-entry debate.
 The Data-Pattern Index automates the whole double-entry journal instead of single-entry posting.
 Double-entry logic can now be preserved in computer form .